-Terms and definitions
+3 Terms and definitions

-For the purposes of this document, the terms, definitions and explanatory information given in IECEx 05 and IECEx OD 504 and the following apply.
+For the purposes of this document, the terms, definitions, and explanatory information provided in IECEx 05 and IECEx OD 504 and the following apply.

 For the definitions of any other terms, particularly those of a more general nature, reference should be made to IEC 60050-426 or other appropriate parts of the IEV (International Electrotechnical Vocabulary).